-The Illinois Coalition Against Domestic Violence is currently accepting applications for Victims of Crime Act and Violence Against Women Act FY20 services to victims of domestic violence.
+The Illinois Coalition Against Domestic Violence is currently accepting applications for Victims of Crime Act Services to Victims of Domestic Violence with Disabilities for FY20.
 The Notice of Funding Opportunity describing program requirements along with application forms for completion are available below for download.
 Please email email@example.com for assistance downloading materials or if you have questions about the application requirements.

 Important Due Dates

 - Frequently Asked Questions: Due November 21, 2019 at 11:59 PM CST